 Nurturing Body and Mind

-Giving elephants space and dynamic surroundings allow them to express natural behaviors while nurturing and stimulating them both psychologically and physically.
-Every day is new, a different path, new smells, a new adventure where the elephants are faced with decisions and problem solving along the way.
+Giving elephants space and dynamic surroundings allows them to express natural behaviors, while nurturing and stimulating them both psychologically and physically.
+Every day is new – a different path, new smells, a new adventure where the elephants are faced with decisions and problem solving along the way.
 This helps to rebuild a mind that has essentially gone to sleep after decades of the same small space and routine that does not challenge a mind that we know is extremely intelligent and complex.

 MUD WALLOWS, NATURAL DIRT, GRASS AND MORE

 Mud wallows, natural dirt, grass, and other varied substrate improve foot and joint health.
 The ability to graze all day allows their system to return to a more natural state while encouraging their teeth to wear down properly.
 Vast space not only allows an elephant to exercise naturally by walking long distances, but it also engages muscles in their bodies that haven’t been used.
-The act of climbing up, and more importantly down a hill stretching to reach the best piece of fruit on a tree, tearing grass from the ground, using their feet to cut the roots from vines, all of these movements are new to elephants who arrive at sanctuary.
-These acts are incredibly basic, but sadly are missing from the lives of captive elephants.
+The act of climbing up and, more importantly, down a hill, stretching to reach the best piece of fruit on a tree, tearing grass from the ground, using their feet to cut the roots from vines, all of these movements are new to elephants who arrive at sanctuary.
+These acts are incredibly basic, but sadly missing from the lives of captive elephants.

 Sanctuary allows their bodies to return to a more natural state of being.
-The development and strengthening of muscles not only bring physical comfort, supporting aching joints and increasing range of motion, but it also builds a sense of confidence.
-Feeling better physically goes hand in hand with their ability to feel emotionally stronger.
+The development and strengthening of muscles not only brings physical comfort, supporting aching joints and increasing range of motion, but it also builds a sense of confidence.
+Feeling better physically goes hand-in-hand with their ability to feel emotionally stronger.
 And so much of sanctuary is about the emotional recovery that takes place – the harder part of the journey for some.

 The Strength of Autonomy

-In the early years, when expansive sanctuary for elephants was a new concept, we thought that the key to healing and recovery was space, and elephants being able to live with others of their own kind.
-And, while these are fundamental, the true key to a new life is simple: choice.
+In the early years, when expansive sanctuary for elephants was a new concept, we thought that the key to healing and recovery was space, and offering elephants the ability to live with others of their own kind.
+And, while these things are fundamental, the true key to a new life is simple: choice.

 When elephants are given the autonomy to choose their own path, to make impactful decisions, we see their self-confidence grow, we see their self-pride as they rejoice when conquering their life hurdles.
 Mostly, we watch as each choice helps them to explore a little more of their true identity as they take control over their anxieties and comforts.
 Autonomy unveils the magnificence of a being that will never again be suppressed.
 Instead, we celebrate with them, the birth of a new life.

-Sanctuary not only gives elephants the ability to make decisions that affect their day-to-day lives, but those that have a deeper impact.
+Sanctuary gives elephants not only the ability to make decisions that affect their day-to-day lives, but also those choices that have a deeper impact.
 They start to recognize that they have a responsibility to the outcome of their decisions.
-For some elephants who have had a rough or violent past, this process can be a little difficult, for some it’s a journey that takes years, but the amazing being that they become at the end of it allows them to live out the rest of their lives truly at peace.
+For some elephants who have had a rough or violent past, this process can be a little difficult.
+For some, it’s a journey that takes years, but the amazing being that they become allows them to live out the rest of their lives truly at peace.

 And, of course, they have the support of other elephants to help them along the way.
-Despite their grossly abnormal years in confinement, elephants quickly learn to lean on one another, they learn to nurture and be nurtured.
+Despite their grossly abnormal years in confinement, elephants quickly learn to lean on one another, to nurture and be nurtured.
 It is their true nature.
-They help each other as they struggle, celebrate together in the joys of life and honor one another when they need to step away for some alone time.
-These are friendships, true and uninhibited, happily willing to sacrifice self-comforts to ensure the well-being of another.
+They help each other as they struggle, celebrate together in the joys of life, and honor one another when they need to step away for some alone time.
+These are friendships, true and uninhibited, among individuals happily willing to sacrifice self-comforts to ensure the well-being of another.